Job-education mismatch hurts earnings of new Canadians, Concordia research proves

 Other reasons for the job-education mismatch include lack of recognition for foreign experience and credentials, costly accreditation and licensing requirements by professional associations, and poor source-country schooling quality.
 “As a result, many immigrants are left with no option other than survival jobs,” says Sharaf.

-The over-education problem translates to a loss of as much as $5 billion a year for the economy, according to the Conference Board of Canada.
-That’s because over-educated workers suffer from high job dissatisfaction, increased absenteeism, low productivity, poor health, job instability and low wages.
+The Canadian government would do well to invest in that training because the over-education problem translates to a loss of up to $5 billion a year for the economy, as estimated by the Conference Board of Canada.
+That’s because overeducated workers suffer from high job dissatisfaction, increased absenteeism, low productivity, poor health, job instability and lower wages.

 “This is a real problem for a country facing an ever-expanding deficit.
 It could really help the economy if the government directed resources toward closing the job-education gap for recent immigrants,” says Sharaf.
 “I hope that my findings will inspire new policies that will help immigrants integrate into the labour market.”